 The DiscoverMe Project™

-The DiscoverMe Project™ is a program that allows sheltered dogs from the County of San Diego Dept. of Animal Services Carlsbad Shelter and the Orange County Animal Care Center in Tustin, to go into temporary 2-week foster care with an approved Wagging Dog Rescue foster home so they can get a break from the stresses of being kenneled while providing mental, emotional and physical relief.
-The temporary reprieve also gives dogs a bit of a ‘reboot’ and enables them to better handle the stressful environment upon return.
+The DiscoverMe Project™ is a program that allows sheltered dogs, from the County of San Diego Dept. of Animal Services Carlsbad Shelter and the Orange County Animal Care Center in Tustin, to go into temporary 2-week foster care with an approved Wagging Dog Rescue foster home.
+The temporary reprieve gives the dogs a break from the stresses of being kenneled; provides mental, emotional, and physical relief; and also gives the dogs a bit of a ‘reboot’ and enables them to better handle the stressful environment upon return.
 It’s like our weekend to our work week!

 Check out this great article from Maddie’s Fund about a pilot study conducted in 2016 on this very subject!